Citing asimov

 BibTeX Citation

-title = {asimov: A framework for managing gravitational-wave analysis},
+title = {Asimov: A framework for coordinating parameter estimation workflows},

 }